minnesotanlp/scholawrite/index.md

 ### Timeframe

-The associated IRB is under review.
-Once approved, you will be invited to join an onboarding session for your consent to the participation.
+The associated IRB has been approved.
+You will be invited to join an onboarding session for your consent to participation.

 IRB number: [IRBxxxxx]